DiogoRibeiro7/my_python_package/docs/cli.rst

 .. code-block:: bash

     # Script example with error handling
-    if ! my-python-package hello ""; then
+    if ! greeting-toolkit hello ""; then
         echo "Failed to greet empty name"
     fi